6.9 miles E of Bude

 Yurt in Devon with a hot tub: A luxurious and spacious countryside retreat with a wood-fired hot tub, perfect for a relaxing romantic break or a family escape to nature.

 If you're looking for a tranquil haven with a little luxury in the heart of the Devon countryside, Rosewood Yurt could be the hideaway for you.
 It's surrounded by almost an acre of green meadow and more than 150 acres of woodland, making it a nature-lover's dream.
-There's ample space inside and out and, newly built for 2022, a beautiful wood-fired hot tub for you to unwind in after your day's adventures.
+There's ample space inside and out and a beautiful wood-fired hot tub for you to unwind in after your day's adventures.

 The hideaway is made up of two traditional yurts, side by side.
 In the main yurt you'll find the spacious and airy open plan living and bedroom area, decorated with a laid-back farmhouse style that immediately invites you in.
 From the king-sized bed look up to the tent's transparent dome top to see the stars at night, and wake naturally as daylight emerges and the birds begin to sing.
 There's a full size oven, sink and fridge in the kitchen area, as well as plenty of cupboard space and culinary items to prepare a hearty meal - and there's a small dining table to sit round together and tuck in.
 After a day out exploring, treat yourself to a hot soak in the free-standing bath in the en-suite bathroom and dry off in the rocking chair by the wood-burner.
 Through the beautifully hand-crafted door, enter the charming 'Little Rosewood' yurt where there are bunk-beds to sleep two children.
 There's a comfortable sofa in the main yurt that pulls out as a sofa bed too, so there's space for five in total.